-About the whale shark research projectWhale Shark Research Project is a relatively new non-profit organization established in Baja California, Mexico, that offers a platform of opportunities for volunteers, students and the general public to help with the conservation and the scientific research of whale sharks in this region in collaboration with a PhD project.
+About the whale shark research projectWhale Shark Research Project is a organization established in Baja California, Mexico, that offers a platform of opportunities for volunteers, students and the general public to help with the conservation and the scientific research of whale sharks in this region in collaboration with a PhD project.
 Founded by two passionate ocean conservationists who come from a marine biology background the project has gained rapid support and is now considered as the leading organization for the species in our region and both international and national volunteers have had the opportunity to donate their time to the conservation of this giant charismatic marine species.

 Where We Are